 The wonderful thing about change is it can start in thought- cultivating greater self-awareness or behavior- learning a new skill.
 Whatever the starting place, our ability to connect with one another in an authentic way, in which you feel understood, is critical to the change process.

-I work with children, teens, young to middle age adults, parents and couples on a variety of issues including stress and anxiety, depression, adjusting to life events and transitions; interpersonal conflict and communication; relationship issues; parenting problems; academic and occupational struggles, and emotional regulation issues.
-Assessing your fit starts with a phone call.
+I work with children, teens, young to middle-aged adults, parents, and couples on a variety of issues including stress and anxiety, depression, adjusting to life events and transitions; interpersonal conflict and communication; relationship issues; parenting problems; academic and occupational struggles, and emotional regulation issues.
+Assessing our fit starts with a phone call.

 Daring to Dream: Improving Relationships/Enhancing Communication/Increasing Self-Compassion/Balancing Work-Life/Exploring Purpose/Embracing Acceptance/Finding Fulfillment/Exploring Purpose/Fulfilling Professional Potential/Exploring Purpose

 Whether you are a young, middle age or older adult, there is no one path that leads to a fulfilling life.
 There are many.
 For adults, therapy is a process of discovering your own creative path for living a more balanced, authentic life.
 For some this may mean exploring one’s life narrative; how the past informs the present and shapes the future.
 For others, it may mean focusing more on the present; learning and practicing new skills to set a new course.
 The wonderful thing about change is it can start in thought- cultivating greater self-awareness or behavior- learning a new skill.
 It can also start at any age.

 Whatever the goal, managing stress, overcoming anxiety and depression, improving relationships or dealing with life transitions, therapy is about creating meaningful, lasting change that contributes to a sense of fulfillment in your own life and in your relationships with others.
 I start where you are and go where you want to go gently directing the process toward the goal of positive change.